Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Two abstract uniqueness results of braided tensor structures

 \begin{proof} The condition $FG=1$ easily shows that the associator of ${\rm Nat}_0({\mathcal F})$ defined by the Tannakian Theorem \ref{TK_algebraic_quasi}, see (\ref{associativity}), coincides with (\ref{associativity2}) with inverse given by (\ref{associativity3}) if and only if ${\mathcal F}(\alpha)$ is given by the relation (\ref{wt1}) with inverse satisfying (\ref{wt2}), and this is the definition of a weak tensor structure.
 The last statement follows from the fact that the associator defined by (\ref{associativity}) automatically satisfies the pentagon equation.

 \end{proof}

-The algebras defined by weak tensor structures as in Prop. \ref{wh_as_CFT_type}, are called w-bialgebras, (or w-Hopf algebras depending on the existence of an antipode).
+The algebras defined by weak tensor structures as in Prop. \ref{wh_as_CFT_type}, are called weak bialgebras, (or weak Hopf algebras depending on the existence of an antipode).
 In Sect. \ref{6} we shall see their basic properties.
 We shall construct examples associated to quantum groups at roots of unity later on, extending the result of \cite{CP} to all Lie types.

 Thus Def. \ref{CFT_type} of pre-associator of CFT-type is useful to provide a tensor category only when the given weak quasi-tensor structure $(F, G)$ is a weak tensor structure.
 We next consider a definition enriched with a collection of triples ${\mathcal V}$ of objects of ${\mathcal C}$ that is more flexible, and still provides an associator, possibly for genuine weak quasi-bialgebras, and thus still leads to a tensor category.